jthielens/connector-azure-blob-storage/README.md

 under `Connections` > `Generic` > `Generic BLOB`.
 Select `Clone and Activate` and a new `BLOB` connection (host) will appear on the `Active` tab.

-To configure the new `BLOB` connection, enter your Azure Storage Account, one of your Access Keys, and the name of your Container in the `BLOB` panel.
+To configure the new `BLOB` connection, enter your Azure Storage Account, one of your Access Keys, and (optionally) the name of your Container in the `BLOB` panel.
 You may also configure the Proxy Address, Proxy Port, and additional HTTP Headers if these are required to access the Azure cloud from your Harmony instance.

-Each `BLOB` connection corresponds to a single container in a single storage account.
-Although the default alias for the connection is `BLOB`, it is most intuitive (but not required) to use the container name for the alias.
+Each `BLOB` connection corresponds either to an entire storage account (if the container name is not supplied in the connection), or to a single named container in a single storage account.
+Although the default alias for the connection is `BLOB`, it is most intuitive (but not required) to use the storage account name or the container name for the alias.
 You may repeat the `Clone and Activate` process, or you may `Clone...` an existing `BLOB` connection, to create connections to additional containers and storage accounts.